Race and health in the United States: Background

-Bias and racism also contribute to disparities in health outcomes.
 Non-white racial groups may experience bias and racism within the medical system, impacting these groups' access to and quality of care.
 Additionally, the racism experienced in daily life affects health outcomes.
 The stress associated with racism can negatively impact a person's physical and mental health and has been shown to contribute to health problems such as depression, anxiety, insomnia, heart disease, skin rashes, and gastrointestinal problems.
+Discriminatory stresses can also cause issues like blood pressure inconsistencies, and low-birth weight problems for women.
 As a scientifically studied topic in medicine, racism's Medical Subject Headings code for the United States National Library of Medicine's MEDLARS/MEDLINE, PubMed and PubMed Central bibliographic and open access medical journal databases is D063505.